 Throughout the year the University plans a number of events and activities which can help you to meet new people and find out more about Leeds and surrounding areas.

-If you have any further questions, email us on firstname.lastname@example.org.
+If you have any further questions, email the Language Centre at firstname.lastname@example.org.